naholyr/videocast/README.md

 ### What's working

 * Converting and casting to local first Chromecast found (conversion is not a gadget, tested on lots of files, without conversion many have no sound)
-* Control sound on a Linux terminal
+* Controls on a Linux terminal

 ### What's planned

-* More controls (forward, backward, pause)
+* Find out why 'seek' is not working
 * Check other platforms (different key codes? crappy encodings? who knows...)
 * CLI options (start time, ffmpeg output)
 * Remove dependency to ffmpeg (if possible)